 Turn off the screen.
 Here are some fun activities to do with the kids on a cold winter’s day…

 “I’m BOARD!”
 Ugh, I am so sick of hearing this.
 Many times, my response as a Mom is: “Great!
 Then you can clean!”
 I tend to not hear them say that again.
-Then the good ol’ Mom guilt sinks in and I think about how they are growing up so fast and I will someday (far, far away) miss them telling me they are board.
+Then the good ol’ Mom guilt sinks in and I think about how they are growing up so fast and I will someday (far, far away) miss them telling me they are bored.
 So, I dig into my bag of tricks (my brain) and pull out something for them to do.
 Sometimes with and sometimes without me, just depends on how much work or laundry I have piled up.

 I know it is hard to think on the spot of something free or cheap to do on that cold winter indoor day.
 So, I thought I would make a nice handy dandy list for you and for myself to refer back to.
 We go out and do activities sometimes but it adds up and we can’t always be spending money on movies, roller skating, trampoline parks, etc., etc., and sometimes the roads are bad too.